St0wy/old-blog/src/content/blog/raytracing-optimizations.md

 | ------------- | --------- | ----------- | ---------------- |
 | 3624,3 ms     | 405330 ms | 35313 ms    | 18502 ms         |

+(This is measured on my laptop, with an 8 core AMD Ryzen 9 5900HS at 3.30 GHz and 24.0 GB of RAM)

 I measured these using the [Criterion.rs](https://github.com/bheisler/criterion.rs) benchmarking library.

 In this case, the project is implemented as an almost exact copy of the c++ code provided, but translated in Rust.

 As you can see, there is a big hit on performance from the amount of objects in the big scene.
-We'll see how we can reduce that with the first optimisation.
+We'll see how we can reduce that with the first optimization.

 ## Data Oriented